vega/editor/README.md

 ![header](./public/header-sign-in.png)

-- A new tab will pop-up which will the editor deployed on production.
-You may close it.
+- A new tab will pop-up and automatically close after one is successfully logged in.
-- Return to the orginal tab where editor is opened and refresh it.
 - Find your GitHub profile image on the same place as 'Sign in with GitHub'.

 ![header](./public/header-sign-out.png)